 Our first project in Queens was started in 1997 in the Jamaica neighborhood.
-This also marks the first Habitat for Humanity NYC home built from the ground up, instead of rehabilitation.
+This also marks the first Habitat NYC and Westchester home built from the ground up, instead of rehabilitation.
 Two families became homeowners of the two-story, semi-detached building.
 They moved into their new home in June 1998.

 Completed in 1994, we gut rehabilitated this 21-unit building in the East Village.
 It was the second-ever Habitat NYC and Westchester project, and the second building to be renovated on East 6th Street – it’s just down the block from our first project, Mascot Flats!

-Habitat NYC’s very first project, in the 1980’s, Mascot Flats was a run-down multi-family apartment building on Manhattan’s Lower East Side.
-Then in 1984, Habitat NYC completely renovated the building into safe, decent and affordable housing for 19 hard-working New York City families.
+Habitat NYC and Westchester’s very first project, in the 1980’s, Mascot Flats was a run-down multi-family apartment building on Manhattan’s Lower East Side.
+Then in 1984, Habitat NYC and Westchester completely renovated the building into safe, decent and affordable housing for 19 hard-working New York City families.
 It was the first project on which President Jimmy Carter worked!
 And now, 30 years later, 12 of the 19 original residents still live there – just the beginning of our track record of keeping New Yorkers in their neighborhoods.